 To understand more about the overall workflow of creating custom trainable classifiers, see Process flow for creating custom trainable classifiers.

 When you want a trainable classifier to independently and accurately identify an item as being in particular category of content, you first have to present it with many samples of the type of content that are in the category.
 This feeding of samples to the trainable classifier is known as seeding.
 Seed content is selected by a human and is judged to represent the category of content.

-You need to have at least 50 positive samples and as many as 500.
-The trainable classifier will process up to the 500 most recent created samples (by file created date/time stamp).
-The more samples you provide, the more accurate the predictions the classifier will make.
+You need to have at least 50 positive samples and can have as many as 500.
+The trainable classifier will process up to the 500 most recently created samples (by file created date/time stamp).
+The more samples you provide, the more accurate the predictions the classifier makes will be.

 Once the trainable classifier has processed enough positive samples to build a prediction model, you need to test the predictions it makes to see if the classifier can correctly distinguish between items that match the category and items that don't.
 You do this by selecting another, hopefully larger, set of human picked content that consists of samples that should fall into the category and samples that won't.
 You should test with different data than the initial seed data you first provided.
 Once it processes those, you manually go through the results and verify whether each prediction is correct, incorrect, or you aren't sure.
 The trainable classifier uses this feedback to improve its prediction model.

 For best results, have at least 200 items in your test sample set with an even distribution of positive and negative matches.

 Collect between 50-500 seed content items.
 These must be limited to samples that strongly represent the type of content you want the trainable classifier to positively identify as being in the category.
 See, Default crawled file name extensions and parsed file types in SharePoint Server for the supported file types.